 - bootrec /rebuildbcd

-There are also some other commands that can help you fix boot issue due to different cases, but this one is the most effective.
+There are also some other commands that can help you fix boot issues in different cases, but this one is the most effective.
 Next time when you encounter Windows boot issues, try this Command Prompt trick!

 9. Scan System files for Corruption

-It is always a good idea to check system files at a regular basis.
+It is always a good idea to check system files on a regular basis.
 How to scan and check system files in Command Prompt?
 Well, sfc /scannow command can help you.

 The sfc /scannow command runs a system file checker tool that scans Windows system files.
 If there are some system files missing or corrupted, this command will fix them.

-Open Command Prompt as administrator and input sfc /scannow to run the system file checker now.
+Open Command Prompt as an administrator and input sfc /scannow to run the system file checker now.